Time-assisted energy reconstruction in a highly-granular hadronic calorimeter: Methods

 with $c_k$ being the set of parameters for the $k$th energy bin of the corresponding hit energy $e_j$.
 During training the true beam energy $E_{\text{beam},i}$ is used in the above equation, while for testing the standard reconstructed energy $E_{\text{std}}$ is used to evaluate the weights.
 The set of weights is determined by minimizing the following loss function:

 In the presented analysis the hit energy bins shown in \autoref{tab:localSCBins}) are used.

 In order to incorporate hit time measurements, the total number of bins is doubled.
 One set of hit energy bins is used for early hits ($\leq \SI{3}{\ns}$), and the other one for late hits ($> \SI{3}{\ns}$).
+The number of free parameters is three per bin, resulting in 24 free parameters for the local software compensation without timing, and 48 with timing included.